jibeproject/physical-activity-Melbourne/jibe-melbourne-physical-activity/jibe-melbourne-physical-activity.md

 ## mmet_hrs_wk_recreation     0.03                   1.00
 ```

-None of the variables in themselves are strongly associated with mMET
+None of the variables in themselves display clear associatino with mMET
 hours/week.
 Age is associated with lower mMET hours/week, as is being
 female (negative correlations).
-Associations with age may be slightly
-non-linear; a sensitivity analysis further below suggests that although
-mMET hours/week peaked in the 20-24 years age group not the youngest
-(18-19 years; n=33, the smallest sample and may not be representative),
-the trend is broadly monotonic and arguably approximately linear albeit
-with increasing rate of decline after age 70.
-Number of persons in
+Number of persons in household and being
-household and being a student were not associated with mMETs and need
+a student were not associated with mMETs.
+Employment, lower
-not be included in the model.
-Employment, lower socio-economic
-deprivation, and higher degree of education had weak positive
+socio-economic deprivation, and higher degree of education had weak
-associations with mMET hours/week.
+positive associations with mMET hours/week.

 #### Clustering